evergreen-innovations/issue-download/README.md

 ```

 In order for the tool to access the Github respositories a personal access token is requried.
 Details
 of generating these tokens can be found it the Github [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
-You will need a "Classic" PAT.
+You will need a "Classic" PAT with the `repo` permissions enabled.

 The enviroment variable `GH_TOKEN` must be present when running the tool.